alielmi98/go-caching-proxy/README.md

 This project implements a caching proxy server in Go that forwards requests to a specified origin URL and caches the responses to improve performance.

+This project is part of the backend section from [roadmap.sh](https://roadmap.sh/projects/caching-server).

 ## Features

 - Forwards HTTP requests to an origin server.